w3c/wai-selecting-eval-tools/content/index.md

   </tr>
   <tr>
     <td>Some tools check one page at a time, while others can scan entire websites. </td>
-    <td>A web page and a web site are being scanned fails, passes and interrogations marks are shown.</td>
+    <td>A web page and a web site are being scanned; fail, pass, and warning marks are shown.</td>
   </tr>
   <tr>
     <td>Tools can be integrated into different work environments.
 For example, into your web browser, content management system (C-M-S), and your development and deployment tools. </td>